the-nix-way/nix-flake-dev-environments/ruby-on-rails/README.md

 nix develop 'github:the-nix-way/nix-flake-dev-environments?dir=ruby-on-rails'
 ```

+Note that this environment only works in conjunction with an existing `Gemfile`, `Gemfile.lock`, and `gemset.nix`.

 ## Updating dependencies

 To make updates to the app's dependencies, such as bumping the Rails version, there's a special `update` shell for that: